 How Amare came to be

-Amare will open its doors in September 2021.
-But did you know that this marks the end of a process that started all the way back in 2009?
+Did you know that the story of Amare starts all the way back in 2009?
 Fold out the years in this timeline to read more about the process of designing and building the new culture complex at Spuiplein.

 Dr Anton Philipszaal and Lucent Danstheater on the Spuiplein © Claire Droppert

 The Dr Anton Philipszaal and the Lucent Danstheater were built in 1987, with minimal financial resources – just 45 million guilders, which amounts to approximately 21 million euros.
 The buildings received something of a patch-up twenty years later, but it is clear at that point that more extensive repairs are required.
 This creates a bit of a dilemma: to opt for a thorough renovation, or a demolition and new build?
 In 2009, the City of the Hague settles on new build, as this would better meet modern requirements and provides an opportunity for sustainable construction.
 Furthermore, many people wish to see the Royal Conservatoire return to the city centre.
 Construction is expected to be completed by 2018.

 Impression of Spuiforum design by Neutelings Riedijk Architecten.
 Image source: De Architect

 The Municipal Council commissions the Office for Metropolitan Architecture (OMA) to formulate an urban development vision and announces a design competition.
 Of the sixteen entries, three are shortlisted for further elaboration.
 Neutelings Riedijk Architecten eventually defeats competitors Zaha Hadid and RAU to win the contract.